Beazell Memorial Forest Hike Combines a Love Story with Beautiful Scenery

 About halfway down this leg of the trail, we saw a well-worn area off the main path.
 Down a steep embankment and across the creek sat an abandoned vintage car.
 With no explanation of how it made its way to the middle of the forest, we were enthralled.
 We tiptoed across the creek and climbed up to the car to look inside.

-It was basically just a shell, no interior, no engine, but still fun to look at.
+It is basically just a shell, no interior, no engine, but still fun to look at.
 Maybe some of you will have an idea of the make and model.
 We showed pictures to our resident auto experts and all came up blank.
 If you have any ideas, please let us know in the comments below.

 Abandoned car in Beazell Memorial Forest